modernmt/modernmt/README.md

 MMT is queried by providing the sentence to be translated and some context text.

-MMT's goal is to deliver the quality of multiple custom engines by creating just one engine, that adapts on the fly to the provided context.
+MMT's goal is to deliver the quality of multiple custom engines by adapting on the fly to the provided context.

 You can find more information on: http://www.modermmt.eu